fylgja/site/src/about.md

 ## Inspirations

-Fylgja is not made out of thin air, it has many inspirations and we learned a lot on do's and don't from other CSS frameworks, and the dev's from Google and Mozila.
+Fylgja is not made out of thin air, it has many inspirations and we learned a lot on do's and don't from other CSS frameworks, and the dev's from Google and Mozilla.

 So a little shout out to;